Due to COVID-19 our lobby is closed the public and we are unable to accept any prescription medication as this time.

 We are able to accept unused prescription medication during normal business hours.
 We cannot accept non-prescription medication, syringes or inhalers.

 The Pacifica Police Department does not regulate the use of drones or unmanned aircraft systems (UAS).
-The use of (UAS) is regulated by the FAA and they are currently prohibited over the city of Pacifica.
+The use of (UAS) is regulated by the FAA and they are currently prohibited in portions of the City of Pacifica.

 For further information regarding the use of and areas allowed for UAS, please check with the FAA.